XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/uxrgrabbableobject.md

 ### Methods

 - `void` `StopSmoothManipulationTransition()`
-  Stops any ongoing smooth manipulation transitions.
+  Stops the any ongoing smooth grab transitions.
 - `void` `FinishSmoothTransitions()`
-  Ends all smooth transitions, allowing direct manipulation of the object.
+  Ends all smooth transitions, including constraints and placement.

 ## Events
 These are events raised during object interactions, allowing custom logic to be executed when objects are grabbed, released, or placed, as well as when constraints are applied.